Sometimes the best gift you can give — and receive — is when you help a friend.

 First I had to define my characters.
 My case study was Chris Rodriguez, and he was my protagonist who I had named Case Ponder.
 It was a good name, but also a play on words and a joke because he was my case study.
 Get it?
 If not, look up synonyms of the word ‘ponder’ in a thesaurus and you’ll figure it out.

 Okay, I had enough to get started.
 Next, I wrote how the story was going to end.
 That is something I’d learned when I took creative writing last year.
 “Know how your story is going to end before you start writing,” Mr. Choi drilled into our puny brains.
 So that’s what I did.
 I like happy endings, and since Mrs. Harington wanted a resolution to my protagonist’s problems that meant it definitely would have a happy ending.

 My story would end with Case being adopted by the Kelleher family.
 They had two kids of their own, a boy and a girl who were twins and thirteen years old.
 I stole that idea from my own family.
 Case was fourteen years old.
-He was a friend with the boy, Sean Kelleher.
+He was a friend with the boy, Carson Kelleher.
 He was a good fit for that family and he wasn’t too old to be adopted.